suewonjp/civilizer/README.md

 Java Runtime Environment (JRE)

-- JRE 7 or higher
+- JRE 7 or later

 Supported platforms:

 - Linux
 - OS X
-    - Mavericks or higher
+    - Mavericks or later
 - Windows
-    - 7/8/10 or higher
+    - 7/8/10 or later

 Supported browsers: (note that old versions may not work correctly)